Best Espresso Machines for Home Use.

 My Observations

-This is a serious looking, and serious performing single group espresso machine from commercial espresso manufacturer La Spaziale brewed as a compact single group professional espresso coffee machine for commercial or domestic utilize.
+This is a serious looking, and serious performing single group espresso machine from commercial espresso manufacturer La Spaziale made as a compact single group professional espresso machine for commercial or domestic work with.
 For me, this is the machine for baristas or ex-baristas who want a commercial machine at home but can’t afford (or justify) the cost of the LMLM, below.

 This is the tank fed version, with a big 3 litre water tank.
 They also offer a plumbed in version of the S1.

-This is a dual boiler espresso machine, with an 0.45 litre boiler for espresso, and a 1.2 litre steam boiler, and though it’s a commercial machine, it’s still relatively compact and is intended for use with a basic domestic electric supply, so don’t stress, you won’t need to mess about with three-phase ;-).
+This is a dual boiler espresso coffee machine, with an 0.45 litre boiler for espresso coffee, and a 1.2 litre steam boiler, and even though it’s a commercial machine, it’s still relatively compact and is intended for work with with a standard domestic electric supply, so don’t fret, you won’t need to mess about with three-phase ;-).

-La Spaziali is an very well-known brand of commercial machines, and this isn’t a case of a commercial manufacturer making a machine for home utilize, it’s a compact commercial machine that is often used by home baristas due to the value for money it represents.
-You can easily spend more money than this on a prosumer machine, made for the home, which isn’t built to take the same type of commercial work with that the S1 mini Vivaldi is crafted for, so I can see why someone would go for this espresso machine.
+La Spaziali is an exceptionally well-known brand of commercial machines, and this isn’t a case of a commercial manufacturer creating a machine for home utilize, it’s a compact commercial machine that is often used by home baristas due to the value for money it represents.
+You can easily spend more money than this on a prosumer machine, made for the home, which isn’t built to take the same type of commercial work with that the S1 mini Vivaldi is brewed for, so I can see why someone would go for this espresso machine.

-If you’re a pro barista and you utilize a La Spaziali machine at work, or if you were in the past and you used a La Spaziali machine, then you’d probably gravitate towards this machine for that reason, in the same way that Baristas who utilize La Marzocco commercial machines might want the Linea Mini at home.
+If you’re a pro barista and you work with a La Spaziali machine at work, or if you were in the past and you used a La Spaziali machine, then you’d probably gravitate towards this machine for that reason, in the same way that Baristas who use La Marzocco commercial machines might want the Linea Mini at home.

 Which Coffee grinder?